Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/data-model-analytics-service.md

 ---
-title: Data model for the Analytics Service for VSTS
+title: Data model for the Analytics Service
+titleSuffix: VSTS
 description: Describes the data entities and relationships provided by the Analytics service for Visual Studio Team Services (VSTS) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting